SurrealAI/surreal/docs/yaml_config.md

 ## Kubernetes
 * `kube_metadata_folder`.
 This is the path that experiments launched to kubernetes store their metadata (actual experiments happen in the cloud).
 * `cluster_definition`.
 After creating a kubernetes cluster with cloudwise, you will obtain a `.tf.json` file detailing the setup of the cluster.
-Specify its location at `cluster_definition` to allow `kurreal` commandline interface to properly schedule your workload.
+Specify its location at `cluster_definition` to allow `surreal-kube` commandline interface to properly schedule your workload.
 * `kube_results_folder`.
 Where do experiments save results.
 Experiments write results to `<kube_results_folder>/<experiment_name>` in the container.
 * `creation_settings`.
 Configures how experiments are launched on Kubernetes.
 See [documentation](creation_settings.md) for details.
 * `mount_secrets`.
 Mount the listed files as secrets.
 These files would be available in `/etc/secrets` on every container.
 One example is to use it to mount the mujoco license.